Themes

 Required HTML Files

 The following HTML templates MUST be included in order for your Theme to function.
-You can defined additional templates as necessary to be used internally.

 Filename | Description |